Office of Global Business

 PRACTICAL MEETS ACADEMIC

-During an MBA student's final Spring semester, student teams collaborate with a real client-partner to address an organization's global business challenge or potential opportunity.
+During an MBA student's spring semester, student teams collaborate with a real client-partner to address an organization's global business challenge or potential opportunity.

 Students spend a majority of the 14-week spring semester course on-campus, attending classes and working remotely with their partnering organization.
-While the global pandemic had suspended the global travel component in recent years, Spring Break 2023 marks an exciting time when students are expected to once again travel to their client-partner global location!
+Spring Break Week 2024 marks an exciting time when students will travel to their client-partner global location!

-Despite the success of virtual projects, which have proven to deliver meaningful and highly impactful results, the global travel component has been and will continue to be an integral part of what sets GAP apart.
-Getting the chance to spend a week on-site, in another country, working collaboratively with a client-partner helps students develop a keen sense of global awareness that can only be experienced firsthand.
+Getting the chance to spend a week or more on-site, in another country, working collaboratively with a client-partner helps students develop a keen sense of global awareness that can only be experienced firsthand.

 OVERVIEW

 GAP engagements are true consulting projects, but they are also learning experiences for students, where each project host is instrumental in the education of future business leaders.
-GAP projects are not transactional endeavors and project hosts see the value in experiential learning as a cornerstone for business education.
-Project hosts serve multiple roles; they are both "clients" and "partners."
-As "client-partners," our hosts expect the same quality of deliverables, adherence to deadlines, rigorous work ethic, attention to detail, professionalism, and critical problem solving skills one might receive from a top consulting firm.
-However, as partners, GAP is able to transcend to become an experience far greater than the final output.
+Project hosts serve multiple roles; they are both clients and partners.
+As client-partners, our hosts expect the same quality of deliverables, adherence to deadlines, rigorous work ethic, attention to detail, professionalism, and critical problem solving skills one might receive from a top consulting firm.
+However, as partners, GAP becomes an experience far greater than the final output.
 Students immerse themselves into the organization and the business challenge, resulting in transformational experiences

 COURSE and PROJECT COMPLETION

 Over 14 weeks, teams of 4 - 6 students are advised by a faculty functional expert and devote many hours collectively to solving the business challenge.
-Students attend a required three-credit spring course that hones their skills in project management and global consulting.
-Additionally, teams develop a keen awareness of the cultural and business environment while meeting regularly with their clients and advisors.
+Students attend a required three-credit spring course that hones their consulting skills, and additionally, teams develop a keen awareness of the cultural and business environment while meeting regularly with their clients and advisors.

 GAP participants are concurrently honing their consulting skills during the course to finalize the project scope, complete data research and analysis, and present the final project findings to the company host.
 Faculty advisors serve as subject-matter-experts during the spring term to guide and evaluate the final deliverables.